SashaFlores/LPVault/README.md

 ### CODE

-- Testnet code: exact code except using library tests and `PositionManagerTest` smart contract.
+- Testnet code: exact code as mainnet except using library tests and `PositionManagerTest` smart contract.

 - `swap` function on mainnet contract

-- Scripts
+- Script for mainnet

-- tests
+- test for mainnet